Red Rock Island: History

+The island was once mined for manganese, the mineral which gave the rocks their distinctive color.
+Two hundred tons of ore were removed by speculators, including Norwegian and Swedish mariners, who used the rock for ballast and then sold it to paint manufacturers in Europe.
+The U.S. government, which owned the island at the time, put a stop to that practice.
+The mining of the island left it riddled with tunnels.

-The island was once mined for manganese.
-It was privately purchased in the 1920s.
+The island was privately purchased in the 1920s.
 After a series of owners, David Glickman, at the time a San Francisco attorney and part-time real estate buyer, purchased the island in 1964 for US$49,500.

 In the 1980s, a plan was proposed (but never implemented) to remove the top half of the island (which would be sold for highway roadbed construction).
 The island would then be developed with a 10-story hotel and casino, and a yacht harbor on the lee (north) side.
 Water and power would be provided from lines connected to the San Rafael Bridge.

-In June 2007, Glickman, now a gem dealer in Thailand, announced that Red Rock Island was for sale for US$10 million.
-He had previously attempted to sell the island in 2001, including to the California Department of Fish and Game.
-No conservation groups or agencies have so far expressed interest in buying the island, though some have considered it.
+In the 21st century, the island was placed on the market multiple times: